Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 14.21.47 UTC
+- WIB: Sabtu, 14 September 2024 15.29.02 UTC
-- WITA: Sabtu, 14 September 2024 15.21.47 UTC
+- WITA: Sabtu, 14 September 2024 16.29.02 UTC
-- WIT: Sabtu, 14 September 2024 16.21.47 UTC
+- WIT: Sabtu, 14 September 2024 17.29.02 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature